 - Install carbon monoxide detectors in your home to warn you and your family of potential carbon monoxide poisoning.

 - Put the generator outside in a place where exhaust fumes will dissipate.
 Operate away from air intakes in a dry area that’s protected from the rain.

 - Do not connect your generator directly to your home's wiring.
 Generators can "backfeed" into the power lines attached to your home, which can increase voltage anywhere on our system and seriously injure or kill a JEA lineman or your neighbor on the same line.

 - If you wish to hard-wire a generator to your home, it must be installed by a licensed electrician with an approved transfer switch.
 This is Florida law!

 - Don’t plug a portable generator into an electrical outlet in your home or garage.
 It can still “backfeed” power into JEA’s utility lines.

 - Connect a heavy-duty, outdoor-rated extension cord to your generator, then connect your appliances directly to the extension cord.
 Be sure the cord is in good condition (no cuts, frayed wires or missing insulation) and is a 3 prong grounded cord.

 - Don’t overload your generator.
 If you put too many things on the generator, it could seriously damage your appliances and electronics.

 - Be sure your generator is properly grounded so you don’t get shocked.
 Your owner’s manual can help you with this.

-- Finally, please keep your children away from your portable generator.
-It will get hot enough to give you – and your kids -- a severe burn.
+- Keep children and pets away from your portable generator.
+It will get hot enough to give you - and your kids - a severe burn.